thepowersgang/rust_os/Notes/Async-Requirements.md

 Userland API Requirements/Desires
 =================================

-- Simple sync (or aparently synch) operations should exist
+- Simple sync (or apparently synch) operations should exist
-  - This requires that the kernel API cheaply accept arbitary source/destination buffers?
+  - This requires that the kernel API cheaply accept arbitrary source/destination buffers?

 - Support zero-copy operations where possible
   - Optional for the first pass